Cloudera Documentation

 If you create a connection, you automatically have the privileges to create and manage datasets on this connection, and also build dashboards and visuals in these datasets.
 For more information on user privileges, see RBAC permissions.

 • Importing connection details from the JSON configuration of another connection.
-For instructions on how to obtain the JSON configuration, see Getting connection details in JSON format.
+For instructions on how to obtain the JSON configuration, see Using connection details shared in JSON format.

 1. On the main navigation bar, click DATA.